widgetpanda/socket-controller/esp8266/README.md

 - Only *NodeMCU Lolin v3* version has a 5v output voltage, make sure you choose that version when buying.
 - Relay Module has *optocoupler*, you can isolate the voltage to protect the microcontroller from electrical spikes.
 Provide external power supply (5v) then connect to *GND* and *JD-VCC* on Relay Module board.
-- Lolin NodeMCU V3 ESP8266 use CH340 chip to communicate with your computer over USB, download CH340 driver on link above if you can't connect to device.
+- Lolin NodeMCU V3 ESP8266 use CH340 chip to communicate with your computer over USB, download CH340 driver on link below if you can't connect to device.

 ## Programming